Kotlin/kotlinx.serialization/docs/polymorphism.md

 ## Introduction

-Polymorphic serialization is usually a very complicated and dangerous feature due to the amount of reflection it brings and security concerns you should address in your application (like "what if you accidentally load or deserialize a class that is not allowed to be in this part of the program").
+Polymorphic serialization is usually a complicated and dangerous feature due to the amount of reflection it brings and security concerns you should address in your application (like "what if you accidentally load or deserialize a class that is not allowed to be in this part of the program").